federicomariamassari/udacity-sfend/projects/p3/p3-track-an-object-in-3d-space.md

 The main reference for this task is [1].
 To match bounding box pairs, I create a map object in which, for each element, the key will be a pair of bounding box indices (associated to the previous and current frames, respectively) and the value a counter of all occurrences of such key pair among the keypoint matches.
 For each match, after extracting the respective feature points in both frames [2], I first loop through all the bounding boxes in the query (previous) image to check which of them contains the related point; if a correspondence is found, I then run through all bounding boxes in the train (current) image to find the ones which also include the associated point.
 For those pairs where both conditions are met, the counter is incremented.
 The default overlap threshold value of 0.4 for the YOLOv3 non-maxima suppression algorithm does not guarantee a keypoint is contained in one and only one bounding box, so I avoid early termination once a correspondence is found despite the increase in computational time.

 Once the map is populated, the query-train index pairs for which the counter is largest (one for each query bounding box index) are kept.
-Many-to-one cases in which multiple previous bounding boxes are associated to the same current one are not removed, as they do not seem to distort the analysis (for example, they are not related to cases of "spurious bounding boxes" [3] mentioned further below).
+Many-to-one cases in which multiple previous bounding boxes are associated to the same current one are not removed, as they do not seem to distort the analysis (for example, they are not related to cases of "spurious bounding boxes" [3] mentioned in section FP.5).
 The object-matching logic is found in [`matchBoundingBoxes`](https://github.com/federicomariamassari/udacity-sfend/blob/main/projects/p3/src/camFusion_Student.cpp#L131) and called from the [main file](https://github.com/federicomariamassari/udacity-sfend/blob/main/projects/p3/src/FinalProject_Camera.cpp#L221).

 ### FP.2: Compute LiDAR-based TTC